Patient Support and Advocacy

 Diabetes My Care Notebook

-"Diabetes My Care Notebook (https://healthcare-sumitomo-pharma.jp/disease/diabetes/, available in Japanese only)" provides information on daily self-care through diet and exercise for those diagnosed with type 2 diabetes, which they can start straightaway.
+"Diabetes My Care Notebook (https://www.sumitomo-pharma.co.jp/public/diabetes/, available in Japanese only)" provides information on daily self-care through diet and exercise for those diagnosed with type 2 diabetes, which they can start straightaway.
 It includes both things that are simple to do and things that require a bit of preparation, so we hope that people will adopt dietary and exercise therapies that are easy to continue in their daily lives.

-Support through special-purpose subsidiary "Cocowork"
+Support through Special-Purpose Subsidiary "Cocowork"

 Low employment retention rates among people with psychiatric diseases is a social issue.
 In addition to focusing on drug discovery for psychiatric diseases, Sumitomo Pharma engages in initiatives to support people with psychiatric diseases that are difficult to resolve with medication alone in taking up employment and social reintegration.
 Among them is the establishment of our special-purpose subsidiary Cocowork Co., Ltd. (https://www.cocoworkjoy.com/, available in Japanese only).